Trial opens for ex-USC coach in college bribery scandal - KESQ

 Trial opens for ex-USC coach in college bribery scandal

 BOSTON (AP) — A former water polo coach at the University of Southern California is on trial for his alleged role in the sprawling college admissions bribery scandal.
-Opening statements are underway Thursday in Boston federal court in the case against Jovan Vavic.
+Federal prosecutors and lawyers for Jovan Vavic delivered their opening statements Thursday in Boston federal court.
 Prosecutors say the 60-year-old coach faked the athletic credentials of college applicants and designated them water polo recruits in exchange for $250,000 in bribes.
-Lawyers for Vavic say they’ll argue their client and other USC coaches were pressured to fundraise for their teams.
-University spokespersons didn’t comment Thursday.
+Lawyers for Vavic argued their client didn’t accept bribes.
+The university said in a statement its admissions processes are “not on trial.”
 Vavic guided USC’s men’s and women’s water polo teams to 16 national titles.